dmccreary/robot-day/docs/kits.md

 [BOTs and four DOTs](https://www.amazon.com/2WD-Smart-Robot-Car-Chassis/dp/B0C4TPVH8H/ref=sr_1_6) is a lot more reasonable.
 But the [Cytron](https://www.cytron.io/p-2wd-smart-robot-car-chassis) listing clearly not only has a lower price, but the price goes down if you order multiple items.

 If you don't have worries about budgets, the vendor [SparkFun](http://sparkfun.com) sells high-quality parts and you can filter by which robots support MicroPython like [Kitronik Autonomous Robotics Platform for Pico](https://www.sparkfun.com/products/19520).
-This kit is nice, but does not support room for a breadboard on top like the standard Smart Car Chassis.
+This kit is nice but does not support room for a breadboard on top like the standard Smart Car Chassis.

 ## Avoid Older Arduino Microcontrollers